tonnerkiller/user-page-source/content/posts/hello-world.md

 This makes me dive into jQuery/AJAX a bit deeper, which is a good thing I presume, as learning is what is my overall intention in all this.

-So be my guest on the path I'm taking, read along as I evolve, as I get stuck every now and then and as I grow finding my way out of the one way roads I'm heading.
+So be my guest on the path I'm taking, read along as I evolve, as I get stuck every now and then and as I grow finding my way out of the dead end streets along the way.
 Might be an interesting journey.
 I, for my part, am excited. :)